Gregory-Ryan/Shogi/cf_README.md

 # cf.pi(n)
 Returns the Prime Counting function of a number.
-The input is a positive integer and it returns integer.
+The input is a positive integer and it returns float.